Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Are the distractions of using social media negatively influencing the workplace?

-- Has media hurt or helped family communication?
+- Has the media hurt or helped family communication?
 Friendship communication?
 Romantic relationships?

 - What is the best way to manage technology in relationships?